 According to the Royals, updating Buckingham Palace with more efficient technology could reduce its carbon footprint by 30 percent.

-Perhaps the biggest change to Buckingham Palace during Queen Elizabeth II’s reign is not a physical one, but an intangible one, as she has recently decided to no longer make it her primary residence.
-With the death of Prince Phillip and the ongoing renovations, Elizabeth II has decided to maintain permanent residence at Windsor Castle.
+Perhaps the biggest change to Buckingham Palace during Queen Elizabeth II’s reign was not a physical one, but an intangible one, as she decided to no longer make it her primary residence.
+With the death of Prince Phillip and the ongoing renovations, Elizabeth II decided to maintain permanent residence at Windsor Castle.

-Nonetheless, Buckingham Palace remains a beacon of the British Royal Family and, as Queen Elizabeth II has ensured, a place for all to view the coveted Royal Collection.
+Nonetheless, Buckingham Palace remains a beacon of the British Royal Family and, as Queen Elizabeth II ensured during her life, a place for all to view the coveted Royal Collection.